olivia-zhou/cs411_A5_g6/docs/user stories.md

 # 3. "as a logged-in user, I want to view the playlist so I can see what music has been recommended to me"

 Happy path: First, the user signs in using their Spotify account.
 Second, the user inputs their route for the walk.
 Then, the app generate a playlist and display it to the user.
+The user should then be able to listen to the playlist through Spotify.

 What the app displays to the user can be some information about each song like its title and artist.
 The app can also give a short summary of the playlist like the top few artists within the playlist, the most popular genre of music within the playlist, or a title or short phrase for the playlist.

 Given that our app is powered by Spotify, which provides music streaming services, it will be convenient for the user if our app enables the user to begin listening to the playlist in just a few clicks.
 [Spotify allows developers to embed a playlist directly into a website.](https://developer.spotify.com/documentation/widgets/generate/embed/) The app can also give a link that leads directly to a Spotify url for that playlist.

+Exceptions: If the user is not logged in and they try to follow the playlist, they'll be prompted to log into Spotify first.
+This would be handled as described in story #2.

 # 4. "as a logged-in user, I want to be able to log out of spotify to protect my information"

+Happy path: There should be a simple log out button which, upon being pressed, prompts the user to confirm that they want to log out.
+If they confirm, they should be logged out.
+If they cancel, the prompt should go away and they should be back on the same screen as they were prior to selecting the button.

 Description: The user should be able to log out any time if they want.
 The access should be simple, easy to find and works in any situations(include no signal, no internet and etc.).
 If user has log in an unauthorised device, it should erase everything when user log out(include view history, travel path, playlist and etc).
 When user log in an new device, it should ask user that if they want to authorise current device.
 If spotify is doing nothing or in background mode for thirty mins, it will automatically log out.

+Exceptions: Obviously, if the user isn't logged in, they shouldn't be able to log out.
+So, we won't provide a way to do so until they've logged in.

 # 5. "as a user, I want to be able to view the current weather to know what the weather will be like when traveling"
 Happy Path: